 Why Tangible X’s & O’s are Better

-As Valentine’s Day approaches for 2018, love is in the air, and on the mind.
+As Valentine’s Day approaches, love is in the air, and on the mind.

 Most people would agree that an actual hug and kiss are much better to have than a series of XOXO’s on a page, or in a card.
 Both convey the same sentiment but the first one is more tangible and personal.